TcOpenGroup/TcToolz/GitMonitor/README.md

 ### Introduction

-Git Monitor is a tool to make quick commits and easily check if any changes occured to a folder.
+Git Monitor is a tool to make quick commits and easily check if any changes occurred to a folder.
 Git Monitor is an open source project written in C# under the [MIT](https://tldrlegal.com/license/mit-license) license.